ArpoArtStudio/digital-art-auction/ADMIN-GUIDE.md

 2. A CSV file containing all chat messages will be downloaded
 3. The export includes: timestamp, wallet address, display name, message content, and user level

+## User Management

+### Accessing User Management

+1. Connect your admin wallet
+2. Navigate to `/admin/users` in the browser
+3. The User Management panel will be displayed

+### Username Change Requests

+Users can request to change how their username is displayed in the platform.
+As an admin, you need to review and approve these requests:

+1. **Viewing Requests**
+   - All pending username change requests appear in the User Management panel
+   - Each request shows the user's wallet address, current display name, and when the request was made

+2. **Approving Requests**
+   - Review the request details
+   - Click the green checkmark button to approve the request
+   - The user will be able to use their new username immediately

+3. **Rejecting Requests**
+   - If a username change request is inappropriate, click the red X button to reject it
+   - The user will continue to use their previous username

 ## Auction Management

 ### Creating New Auctions